forflo/dystruct/README.md

 If the wordsize of an architecture is, for example, 8 bytes, you wouldn't want the value of a double type begin at offset 7 and end at 15, because this would force the processor to load two words (each one 8 bytes big) into some working registers.
-However, if all double values would be properly aligned, every access to them could be done in just one cpu cycle.
+However, if all double values were properly aligned, every access to them could be done in just one cpu cycle.
 [see also](http://en.wikipedia.org/wiki/Data_structure_alignment)